 - Space to cut, stick, collate and if you can chat to friends.

-One of my main goals for 2019 was to declutter my home office and change it from a part office part stock room into somewhere I can relax in.
+The more you focus on something, the more likely you’ll attract it into your life, Law of Attraction, making a Vision Board the perfect tool to do this.
+One of my main goals for 2019 was to declutter my home office and change it from a part office/part stock room into somewhere I can relax.
 On my Vision Board, I added words and phrases “clear out the clutter”, “time for relaxation” to encourage me to work towards this goal.
-I also added a beautiful upholstered luxury chair too.
-The idea here is to have a space to curl up in, to read, digest my thoughts, feelings, ideas and goals.
-I also found numerous words around books, reading, bestseller as I really want to get my second book, “Networking A Successful Small Business” out there.
+I also found numerous words around books, reading, bestsellers as I really want to get my second book, “Networking A Successful Small Business” out there.

-You can’t have a Vision Board without money and it was funny listening to everyone asking “has anyone found any money images or words”.
-We all wanted to add this too our Vision Board.
+You can’t plan and set goals without thinking about money and it was funny listening to everyone asking “has anyone found any money images or words”.
+We all wanted to add this to our Vision Board.
 Vicki used lots of images and words associated with money and fanned them around a magnet to show she’s a “money magnet”.
 Kate used “making money” as her keyword and I used “financially fabulous”.
 We are all in business for many, many different reasons and money is one of them.
 It’s not particularly British to talk about cash, yet all the positive words and affirmations didn’t make it feel vulgar at all.

 Once home I added family photos and stickers using my Sproket and bullet journal collection until I felt that it was “finished”.
 I liked to have my images overlapping as if they build into one big goal but you can have lots of blank space around it’s really up to you.